mkp170791/numpy/doc/source/dev/development_environment.rst

 For more extensive information, see :ref:`testing-guidelines`

-*Note: do not run the tests from the root directory of your numpy git repo without ``runtests.py``, that will result in strange test errors.*
+*Note: do not run the tests from the root directory of your numpy_demo git repo without ``runtests.py``, that will result in strange test errors.*